NatashaRy/house-price-predictor/README.md

 |SalePrice|Sale Price|34900 - 755000|

 ## Business and Dashboard Requirements

-The success of this project depends on meeting the client's business and dashboard requirements.
+This project's success depends on meeting the client's business and dashboard requirements.
 These requirements ensure that the solution is both actionable and user-friendly, addressing the client's need to maximize the value of their inherited properties in Ames, Iowa.

 By addressing these requirements, the project delivers a comprehensive solution that combines data analysis, machine learning, and an interactive dashboard to meet the client's goals.